fxlin/p3-tee/docs/quickstart.md

 ```bash
 p3-buildroot
 ```
-Output location: `./out-br/target/usr/bin/optee_example_hello_world`
+Check the output: `./out-br/target/usr/bin/optee_example_hello_world`.
+Does the file have a recent timestamp?

-Restart QEMU and invoke the CA  from within QEMU, showing that our modification is effective:
+Restart QEMU and invoke the CA from within QEMU, see if our modification is effective:

 ```bash
 # (in the normal world console)